Rakshaa-17/ML-Projects/Multimodal AI Chatbot/README.md

 ### 🔐 Requirements
 - Python 3.8+
-- OpenAI API Key or access to a vision-capable LLM
+- Google API Key or access to a vision-capable LLM
 - Internet access (for API calls)

 ### 🧠 Behind the Scenes